mihaildono/padawan-project/youngling/introduction.md

 ## Numbers & Strings
-In *JavaScript* and in programming in general there is a things called data types.
-The most important data types are **String** and **Number**.
+In *JavaScript* and in programming in general, the most simple piece of information is expressed via primitive data types.
+They are **String** and **Number**.
 Let's see some examples:

 ### Numbers